bogdantanase92/aggregation-service/README.md

 - Track-Service
 - Pricing-Service

-It is build using REACTIVE paradigm and contains 3 GET endpoints which aggregates data regarding shipments, tracking and pricing.
+It is built using REACTIVE paradigm and contains 3 GET endpoints which aggregates data regarding shipments, tracking and pricing.
-The endpoint supports 3 optional parameters:
+The endpoints supports 3 optional parameters:
 - shipments
 - track
 - pricing